 - Our firm is backed by a high level of client satisfaction

-- Our attorneys have the financial expertise to help you with all aspects of support
+- Our attorneys have the financial expertise to help you with all aspects of spousal support

 - You can work with a Certified Family Law Specialist or other experienced attorney

-With decades of combined legal experience, the legal team at Gille Law Group knows what it takes to seek a favorable resolution to your family law matters.
+With decades of combined legal experience, the legal team at Gille Law Group knows what it takes to seek a favorable resolution to your spousal support issues.

 When Will Spousal Support Be Awarded in a Divorce?

 One spouse may be ordered to pay spousal support in a California divorce if the court determines that the other, lower-earning spouse requires financial support – either during or after the divorce.
 The purpose of this payment is to ensure that both spouses are able to maintain some semblance of the lifestyle that was established over the course of the marriage, even if it is only temporary.
-It is not uncommon for both spouses to have fewer financial resources after their separation has started, but spousal support may be ordered to ensure that neither spouse suffers an unfair reduction in lifestyle after the divorce.
+It is common for both spouses to have fewer financial resources after their separation starts, largely because two homes are more costly than one, but spousal support may be ordered to ensure that neither spouse suffers an unfair reduction in lifestyle after the divorce.

-Whether you are interested in seeking spousal support or you have been asked to pay it, you can trust the Pasadena divorce attorneys at Gille Law Group to protect your best interests.
+Whether you are interested in seeking spousal support or you will be asked to pay it, you can trust the Pasadena divorce attorneys at Gille Law Group to protect your best interests.

 How Is Spousal Support Calculated in California?